 Below are 200 free online brain games for you to play.
 No logging in, no registering.
-Just go to the game page and start playing!
+Just visit a game page, and start playing!

 MOBILE NOTE: Some games run best on desktop.
 If you have trouble playing a game on your phone or tablet, please visit this site on a desktop computer.

 The free online games above do not require the Adobe Flash Player or any other plug in.
 The games should work automatically in your browser.

 Examples of popular browsers include Google Chrome, Firefox, Safari, Microsoft Edge, and Opera.
 These games work best on desktop computers.
 Some of them run on tablets, too.

 To launch a game, such as Wordmeister Scrabble, first go to the game page.
 You can reach a game's page by clicking the game image or link in the game list above.
 Or, search for your favorite game using the site search page.
 The search tool is also available at the top of every page of this site.

 Once you're on the game page, click the Small, Medium, or Large button under the picture of the game, or the HTML5/Mobile link (as shown in the following images).
 This opens the game in a pop-up window.